-The non-return value in the extraction line is used to prevent any steam flow from the extraction system back into the turbine.
-It includes an automatic tripping feature which is connected to the turbine overspeed trip mechanism and closes the non return value instantly and positively in case of overspeed.
+A non-return valve is used in each extraction line to prevent any steam flow from the extraction systems back into the turbine.
+Each of these valves includes an automatic tripping feature which is connected to the turbine overspeed trip mechanism and closes the non-return valve instantly and positively in case of overspeed.